VP, Corporate Business Development & Growth

 Aaron P. Wagner, Ph.D.

-In his Corporate and Business Development role, Dr. Wagner has focused on corporate efforts, across P&L divisions, to penetrate new government and commercial markets, diversify product and client portfolios, and extend product reach.
-Dr. Wagner has been a part of the ‘One Metron’ strategic push to develop and promoted internal, multi-disciplinary coalitions, across corporate lines of business.
-He has been the strategic lead for the launch of Metron’s commercial endeavors in the autonomous systems space, including the initial steppingstone teaming with Dive Technologies.
-He also currently oversees Metron’s fledgling marketing and branding efforts.
+Dr. Wagner leads corporate efforts, across P&L divisions, to penetrate new government and commercial markets, diversify product and client portfolios, and extend product reach.
+Dr. Wagner has also been the strategic lead for the launch of Metron’s commercial endeavors in the autonomous systems space.

-Starting at Metron as a Senior Research Scientist in 2014, Dr. Wagner led and developed technical teams focused on vehicle autonomy, machine learning, meta-learning, bio-inspired robotics, adaptive planning, autonomous fault mitigation, and mechanical and electrical engineering.
-In the role, Dr. Wagner initially led aspects of the applied research autonomy algorithms and software for the ONR LDUUV INP.
-From there, Dr. Wagner quickly progressed to focus on research and product portfolio diversification, aiding the autonomous systems division in a transformative bid from a single-project operation to a multi-revenue stream, long-term sustainable strategic model.
+Joining Metron in 2014 as a Senior Research Scientist, Dr. Wagner led and developed technical teams focused on vehicle autonomy, machine learning, meta-learning, bio-inspired robotics, adaptive planning, autonomous fault mitigation, and mechanical and electrical engineering.
+In the role, Dr. Wagner initially led aspects of the applied research autonomy algorithms and software for the ONR LDUUV INP (Office of Naval Research Large Diameter Unmanned Underwater Vehicle Innovative Naval Prototype).
+His strategic focus then expanded to include product portfolio diversification, helping transform the autonomous systems division from a single-project operation to a sustainable multi-revenue stream model.

-Dr. Wagner is a veteran of the National Science Foundation’s BEACON Science and Technology Center for the Study of Evolution in Action where, as Principal Investigator, he led a number of projects using knowledge of biological systems to create effective and innovative solutions for autonomous systems, including intelligent control of, and cooperation among, autonomous agents.
-Dr. Wagner also spearheaded and managed computational research into the emergence of memory, inter-group cooperation, and adaptively responsive and intelligent behaviors in autonomous digital agents.
-Dr. Wagner has carried this expertise over into his work at Metron, including his adaptation of digital evolution tools to create algorithms for autonomous UUV behaviors.
+Dr. Wagner is a veteran of the National Science Foundation’s BEACON Science and Technology Center for the Study of Evolution in Action.
+As Principal Investigator, he oversaw multiple projects, using knowledge of biological systems to develop innovative solutions for autonomous systems, including intelligent control of, and cooperation among, autonomous agents.
+His work managing computational research investigating the emergence of memory, cooperation, and intelligent behaviors in autonomous digital agents has significantly influenced his work at Metron, particularly in adaptation of digital evolution tools to create algorithms for autonomous vehicle behaviors.